arjun-menon/arjun-menon.github.io/essays/pol/ca/bc-2024-and-electoral-reform/index.md

 If independent candidates had not run, the outcome of the election would have been the Cons at 46 seats, the NDP at 45, and the Greens at 2 seats.
 This would not have been a good state of affairs.

+### Electoral Reform

 We need electoral reform ASAP to secure the future of British Columbia.

-#### Sources
+### Sources

-This is based on the [final vote count](https://electionsbcenr.blob.core.windows.net/electionsbcenr/Results_7097_GE-2024-10-19_Party.html) published on the Elections BC website.
+This is based on the [final vote count](https://elections.bc.ca/news/2024-final-count-complete/)<sup>_[broken link](https://electionsbcenr.blob.core.windows.net/electionsbcenr/Results_7097_GE-2024-10-19_Party.html)_</sup> published on the Elections BC website.
 You can also explore the election results with an interactive map [on Global News](https://globalnews.ca/news/10801085/bc-election-results-live-2024-vote/).

 You can check out the [Python code for this page here](https://github.com/arjun-menon/arjun-menon.github.io/tree/master/essays/pol/bc-2024).